Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-Then it is straightforward to show that in order to make all components $\mathbb{H}_{\alpha\beta}$ vanish, we must have $u^{\theta}=0$ (i.e., the observer must move in the equatorial plane, as expected and in analogy with the electromagnetic example above) and Thus, observers with angular velocity $v^{\phi}=v_{(\mathbb{H}=0)}^{\phi}$ see a vanishing gravito-magnetic tidal tensor in the equatorial plane.
-Again, no restriction in imposed on $u^{r}$, apart from the normalization condition $u^{\alpha}u_{\alpha}=-1$.
-The velocity field corresponding to the case $u^{r}=0$ is plotted in Fig. \ref{fig:EquaKerr}b.
-It is interesting to note that, asymptotically, this field matches the velocity (\ref{eq:vnoBabSym}) for which the \emph{symmetric part} of the magnetic tidal tensor $B_{\alpha\beta}$ vanishes in the electromagnetic analogue (and, up to a factor of 2, the velocity (\ref{eq:VelnoPrec}) for which the precession vanishes).
+where $\alpha\equiv3M/r^{3}$.
+It is easily seen that in order to make all components vanish we must have $U^{\theta}=0$ (i.e.~the observer must move in the equatorial plane, as expected and in analogy with the electromagnetic case above) and

-As discussed above, the velocity field (\ref{velocityKerr}) has no electromagnetic analogue.
-The magnetic tidal tensor $B_{\alpha\beta}$ can never vanish for a moving observer, due to Maxwell's (vacuum) equation $\nabla\times\vec{B}=\partial\vec{E}/\partial t$; or, in other words, due to the laws of electromagnetic induction.
-The fact that in the gravitational case one can find a velocity field for which $\mathbb{H}_{\alpha\beta}=0$ is an illustration of the physical consequences of the different symmetries of $\mathbb{H}_{\alpha\beta}$ compared to $B_{\alpha\beta}$, and means that there is no gravitational analogue to the curl of $\vec{B}$ induced by a time-varying field.
-In other words, it signals the absence of electromagnetic-like induction effects in gravity.
+Thus, observers with angular velocity $\omega=\omega_{(\mathbb{H}=0)}$ measure a vanishing gravitomagnetic tidal tensor in the equatorial plane.
+Again, no restriction is imposed on $U^{r}$, apart from the normalization condition $U^{\alpha}U_{\alpha}=-1$.
+The velocity field corresponding to the case $U^{r}=0$ is plotted in Fig.~\ref{fig:EquaKerr}b).
+It is interesting to note that, asymptotically, $\omega_{(\mathbb{H}=0)}$ matches the angular velocity (\ref{eq:vnoBabSym}) for which the \emph{symmetric part} of the magnetic tidal tensor $B_{\alpha\beta}$ vanishes in the electromagnetic analogue (and, up to a factor of 2, the angular velocity (\ref{eq:EMvplot}) for which $B^{\alpha}$ vanishes).